Evidence Tools

 Systems:

-- Implementation of Quality Standards: Support statewide learning collaborative for primary care practices with enhanced reimbursement for developmental screening and collaboration with local agencies.
+- Implementation of Quality Standards: Support a statewide learning collaborative for primary care practices with enhanced reimbursement for developmental screening and collaboration with local agencies.

 Additional Resources: